elkamliadam/CAPM/README.md

-# CAPM
+# Capital Asset Pricing Model
-In this project you will find an implementation of the Capital Asset Pricing Model in R of a equally weighted portfolio of three Moroccan listed companies.
+In this project you will find an implementation of the Capital Asset Pricing Model in R of an equally weighted portfolio of three Moroccan listed companies.
 # Outline of the project
 The project consists of :
-- CAPM implementation
+- CAPM implementation.
-- Maket model implemenation
+- Maket model implemenation.
-- Rolling window regression
+- Rolling window regression.

-# The projects file
+# The project files
-- *CAPM.rmd* : contains the code for the project
+- *CAPM.rmd* : contains the code for the project.
-- *Portfolio.R* : the file where we constructed our equally weighted portfolio
+- *Portfolio.R* : the file where we constructed our equally weighted portfolio.

 # The data sets used
 The data sets used in this project are :